nac0512/API-Recipe-Project/README.md

 * If there are no results, the user will be notified to try again.

+To View The Free Recipes Project live, [Click Here](https://nac0512.github.io/API-Recipe-Project/).
+Right click if you wish to open in a new tab.

 ## Packages and APIs

 If you plan to download and use this repisorty, **git clone via https** will work best